wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

       </td><td> ap-southeast-2 Sydney</td><td> -
       </td></tr>
    </table>

-   But check back to the HashiCorp websites for additional regions added over time.

 1. Define what other origins (domain, scheme, or port) from which a browser should permit loading of resources with the /sys/config/cors <a target="_blank" href="https://developer.hashicorp.com/vault/api-docs/system/config-cors">Vault API</a> endpoint.
 This impacts <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">Cross-Origin Resource Sharing (CORS) HTTP-headers</a>.